By Mike Wilmington Wilmington@moviecitynews.com

 Finally, after problems with both her credit card and her Cell phone,, she is reached by her worried employees (who are facing a business crisis), her mother, and her volatile, resentful daughter Muriel (French pop star Camille).
 The latter, off on as job interview, recruits Bettie to take care of Bettie‘s young grandson Charly (p1ayed jauntily by Bercot’s son Nemo Schiffmann) and drives off with him to a family gathering.
 On the way Bettie stops, perhaps a little too coincidentally, at a reunion of old beauty queen winners, to which, as the 1969 Miss Brittany, she was earlier invited.

 The film has its flaws and minor lapses — Bercot says there were budgetary problems which prevented her from doing all the location work she wanted — but it’s full of life and heart and personality.
 The actors, many of whom are non-professionals in their first film appearances, are wonderful — and they’re anchored by the very professional, and very inspired Mlle.
 Deneuve.
 It’s a fine film.
 And though some may dismiss On My Way as a “mere” star vehicle or an imitation ‘70s-style road movie, we should remember that many of the best movies of film history, French or American or otherwise, have been star vehicles.
-This is a particularly good one, and a particularly good and very affectionately made road movie, by a writer-director, Bercot, who loves her star, loves her largely non-professional cast, and loves the road.
+This is a particularly good one, and a particularly good and very affectionately made road movie, by a writer-director, Bercot, who loves her largely non-professional cast, and loves the road and loves her star, Catherine.
 So do we.
+So do I.

 Catherine Deneuve… I’ve known her, we’ve known her (or known what she shows us on screen) most of our lives.
 She was once a beautiful young girl and teenaged ingénue, and now she’s a beautiful old woman.
 Once a universally desirable young actress, she’s now a nearly universally admired star character lady, one of the great ladies of the screen.
 When she was young, the camera loved her, and it still does.
 Her early radiance has become the light she shines on the humanity of the very human characters she so movingly plays and so wondrously reveals.
 It’s as if Brigitte Bardot had grown up to become Meryl Streep.
 God, how lovely Catherine is.
 God, how wonderful she is.
 One smile, one look, and we still will wait for her.
 Forever.
 (French, with English subtitles.)